Be Confident and Reassured!

 Level 2 PLUS Home Survey

-It also includes a free drone survey to inspect hidden areas to give you an accurate and detailed report.
+A Level 2 PLUS has all the great elements of a standard survey, plus it includes a drone survey to inspect hidden areas to give you an accurate and detailed report.

-A thermal imaging camera investigation is done so no stones are left unturned in our search for damp in your new home.
+A thermal imaging camera investigation is also done so no stones are left unturned in our search for damp in your new home.

 Level 3 Home Survey (Building Survey)